What does Joe McMenamin do?

 Who is Joe McMenamin?

 Joe McMenamin is a painter and printmaker and the flowing organic patterns that ripple through his works have won him a following throughout New Zealand.
 Joe has a bachelor of media arts from the Waikato Institute of Technology.
-He is a secondary school art teacher and produces many of his art works at school, where his students experience first-hand the different processes involved in his prints, drawings and paintings.
+As a secondary school Art teacher for 14 years, Joe got lots of the ideas for his work through interactions with his students.
+His students also experienced first-hand the different processes involved in his prints, drawings and paintings.
+From the start of 2017 Joe has finished teaching and is now a full time artist.

-In Joe’s latest limited edition New Zealand bird print series, the curves of his detailed line drawings balance beautifully against the bird silhouettes in his images.
-Joe carefully drops coloured powdered dye pigment in the midst of the white bird silhouettes, and these splash across the print, making each one bright, exquisite and unique.
+In Joe’s latest series of nautical themed screen prints his detailed drawings are screen printed as a ship and anchor or a deep sea diver.
+Joe then carefully drops coloured powdered dye pigment in the midst of the image, and the colours splash across the print, making each one bright, exquisite and unique.
+He finishes the print with some hand drawn pattern to represent the water.

 Joe’s recent paintings depict a range of subjects painted directly onto the medium of plywood - it is a natural medium that attracts him and he makes the frames for each piece by hand.
-He references popular culture and film iconography, often incorporating images such as the Mona Lisa or religious symbols.
-Joe skilfully paints these icons directly onto the plywood, which gives them a raw quality and showcases his photorealistic painting technique.
+He is interested in New Zealand native birds.
+Joe skilfully paints these birds directly onto the plywood, which gives them a raw quality and showcases his photorealistic painting technique.
 He often applies a layer of Danish oil overtop, which brings out the grain of the wood and the jewel-like paint colours.

-Joe’s artworks, including a range of greeting cards, are available to purchase at the NZ Art Show (annually) and via endemicworld.com.
+Joe and his family moved to Feilding at the beginning of 2017, where he has taken up a one year artist in residence position at St John’s Anglican Church.
+Joe’s artworks are available to purchase at the NZ Art Show (annually) and in the shop on this site.
 You can view his latest works on Facebook and Instagram and also get in touch via email and Twitter.
-If you'd like to commission a work of art, please complete the form below and Joe will get back in touch with you.
+If you'd like to commission a work of art, or are interested in any of the paintings on this site, email Joe on: firstname.lastname@example.org